ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

-The Document Responder actor SHALL be grouped with the Authorization Decision Consumer actor of the CH:ADR profile defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Provide Document Bundle [ITI-65] request.
+The Document Responder actor SHALL be grouped with the Authorization Decision Consumer actor of the CH:ADR profile defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Find Document References [ITI-67] response.

 The Document Responder actor SHALL enforce a `traceparent` header to enable inspection of cross community transactions as defined in section [Trace Context header](tracecontext.html).